taylorscott91/mean-lab/README.md

 Your app should have CRUD functionality for at least one model.

 ### Bonus I

 Add a second model to your application, which is nested under the first.

 ### Bonus II

 Allow the user to log-in using Twitter.

-[Lesson Plan](https://github.com/ga-wdi-lessons/express-oauth)
+> Use this [lesson plan](https://github.com/ga-wdi-lessons/express-oauth) as reference.

 ## Pairs

 You will be working in pairs.
 We will leave the group selection up to you.
-Feel free find a partner, after the lab has been introduced.
+Feel free find a partner after the lab has been introduced.

 ### Some ideas

-- A Stack Overflow-style question/answer page
+- A StackOverflow-style question/answer page
-- Recipe / ingredients manager
+- Recipe / Ingredients manager
 - Competitive Cookie Clicker
 - Image tagger
-- A Digital Notebook
+- A digital notebook

 ## Lab Submission

 Please submit an issue to this repo by the time indicated on the course schedule with the following:
-* A link to your lab repo.
+* A link to your lab repo
 * A link to your deployed application (if you have one)
 * The names of your group members